Search results for

 Verizon won’t force you to change your grandfathered phone plan anytime soon, but it clearly wants to encourage you to switch voluntarily by driving up the prices.
 Historically, Verizon has raised grandfathered pricing before, though it is usually a rare move.
 Not so much anymore.
 In 2023 alone, Verizon increased the pricing of legacy plans twice: first, by adding a $2 per month ‘Plan Rate Adjustment’ fee to older plans in June, and then again with a $3 to $5 increase, depending on the plan, in August.

 Unsurprisingly, legacy Verizon subscribers did not take well to the price hikes.
 To make matters worse, Verizon revealed in early 2024 that it wasn’t done raising prices yet.
-Starting March 1, 2024, customers on select older unlimited mobile plans will see an increase of $4 per line.
+On March 1, 2024, customers on select older unlimited mobile plans saw an increase of $4 per line.
+Thankfully legacy increases haven’t been as common in 2024 beyond that.

 Are Verizon legacy plans still worth it over the current tier?